-I love the cosmetic bag project from Cricut, and I have found out how to tweak it a little so that it has a lining too.
+I love the Cricut cosmetic bag project, and I have found out how to tweak it a little so that it has a lining too.
 And since I can’t stop making them, I figured I’d show you how to make it too.
 Plus, regular sewing patterns can be confusing to read.
 So I hope the pictures and instructions here can be helpful.

 Lining: Just about anything works.
 Cotton, linen, silk.
 Nothing too bulky.